-Budgie body colors, where should we start?
-How about with your basic green normal budgie.
-I like to think of this color as being made up of yellow and blue, mixed they give us the green body colour, while the blue is never present on the face leaving just yellow.
+Budgie body colours, where should we start?
+How about with your basic Light Green Normal budgie.
+I like to think of this colour as being made up of yellow and blue, mixed they give us the green body colour, while the blue is never present on the face leaving just yellow.
 If the yellow is not present then you get a blue budgie with a white face.
-The term body color refers only to the green, blue or grey color of the budgies body, not to the wing or face color.
-The face (also called mask) color is often referred to as the base color i.e. white or yellow.
-The wing colors are covered in the section on budgie varieties.
+The term 'body colour' refers only to the green, blue or grey color of the budgies body, not to the wing or face color.
+The face (also called mask) colour is often referred to as the base colour i.e. white base or yellow base.
+The wing colours are covered in the section on budgie varieties.

 divide budgie body colours into two groups, the Green Series (all those

 with yellow present) and the Blue Series (all those without yellow).
 There are three varieties - Yellowface 1 and 2, and Goldenface - that have reduced yellow but that

 section.
 Lets just stick to plain old blue or green body colour for now.

 There are three effects that we should cover before we discuss the individual colours; the Dark Factor, the Grey and the Violet.

 Dark Factor - the Dark Factor creates three different shades.
 Each budgie can carry two non-Dark Factor gene, one Dark with one non-Dark Factor gene, or two Dark Factor genes.
 Within the Green Series this results in the Light Green (no Dark Factor, this is the wild type), Dark Green (one Dark Factor) and Olive (two Dark Factor).
 Likewise in the Blue Series you get Skyblue (no Dark Factor), Cobalt (one Dark Factor) and Mauve (two Dark Factors).